-In the United States, the use of marijuana (also known as cannabis) is illegal under federal law.
-However, many states have passed laws to decriminalize its use for the treatment of specific medical conditions.
+In the United States, the use of marijuana (also known as cannabis) remains illegal in many states.

 Marijuana and fibromyalgia

 Interest in cannabis for medicinal purposes is growing.

 People who live with fibromyalgia may experience pain, headaches, and nausea, among other symptoms.
 Studies have shown that active ingredients in marijuana can improve these symptoms in some people.